each/draft-aname/draft-ietf-dnsop-aname.md

 ## Query bunching

-If the times of end-user queries for a domain name are well distributed, then (normally) queries received by the authoritative servers for that domain are also well distributed.
+If the times of end-user queries for a domain name are well distributed, then (typically) queries received by the authoritative servers for that domain are also well distributed.
 If the domain is popular, a recursive server will re-query for it once every TTL seconds, but the periodic queries from all the various recursive